 Tables should be numbered in the order in which they are cited in the text and include appropriate headers.
 Tables should not reiterate information presented in the Results section, but rather should provide clear and concise data that further illustrate the main point.
 Tabular data should directly relate to the hypothesis.

-Publication fee: Just Iranian authors should pay for the costs of editing and preparing their article five hundred thousand tomans ($ 150) to the Journal office account deposit.
+Publication fee: Just Iranian authors should pay for the costs of editing and preparing their article eight hundred thousand tomans (50 $) to the Journal office account deposit.

-In addition, you can apply for a fast review that the case you should pay for it, two hundred thousand tomans ($ 53 ) .
+In addition, you can apply for a fast review that the case you should pay for it, Three hundred and fifty thousand tomans (20$) .
 In this case, your article will be reviewed faster than the normal procedure of the journal, which as a result of this; Your article may be rejected or accepted by the reviewers

 Duties of Authors: